2050-Materials/aecdata/README.md

 4. **Statistical Analysis and Visualization**: For advanced data analysis, the `ProductStatistics` class extends `ProductData` to provide statistical insights.
 It enables outlier removal, distribution analysis, and more, coupled with visualization capabilities to help interpret the data effectively.

-This documentation aims to provide a comprehensive guide on how to utilize the 2050 Materials API Client, from setting up and fetching data to performing in-depth data analysis and visualization.

 ## Installation

 The library is currently hosted publicly on GitHub.
 To install the library locally, follow these steps: